Vy187/cyber_security_notes/Sec+ Notes.md

 Cryptographic vulnerabilities refer to weaknesses in cryptographic systems, protocols, or algorithms that can be exploited to compromise data.
 Common secure key storage practices include hardware security modules (HSMs) or key management systems (KMS), implementing proper access controls and authentication mechanisms, and regularly monitoring and auditing key usage.

 #### Sideloading, Rooting, and Jailbreaking
-- Rooting and jailbreaking are methods used to gain elevated privileges and access to system files on mobile devices so that users bypass certain restrictions imposed by the device manufacturer or operating system.
-    Rooting is gaining superuser-level access over an Android-based mobile device.
-    Jailbreaking removes the protective seal and any OS-specific restrictions to give users greater control over the device.
+Rooting and jailbreaking are methods used to gain elevated privileges and access to system files on mobile devices so that users bypass certain restrictions imposed by the device manufacturer or operating system. $\color{#a5d6ff} {Rooting}$ is gaining superuser-level access over an Android-based mobile device. $\color{#a5d6ff} {Jailbreaking}$ removes the protective seal and any OS-specific restrictions to give users greater control over the device.

-Sideloading refers to installing an app on a mobile device without using an app store.
+$\color{#a5d6ff} {Sideloading}$ refers to installing an app on a mobile device without using an app store.

 ### 8B: Application and Cloud Vulnerabilities
 #### Application Vulnerabilities
-An application race condition is a software vulnerability when the resulting outcome from execution processes is directly dependent on the order and timing of certain events, and those events fail to execute in the order and timing intended by the developer.
+An application $\color{#a5d6ff} {race\ condition}$ is a software vulnerability when the resulting outcome from execution processes is directly dependent on the order and timing of certain events, and those events fail to execute in the order and timing intended by the developer.

-Time-Of-Check-to-Time-Of-Use (TOCTOU) refers to the potential vulnerability that occurs when there is a change between when an app checks a resource and when the app uses the resource.
+$\color{#a5d6ff} {Time-Of-Check-to-Time-Of-Use (TOCTOU)}$ refers to the potential vulnerability that occurs when there is a change between when an app checks a resource and when the app uses the resource.

-A memory injection is a vulnerability a threat actor can exploit to run malicious code with the same privilege level as the vulnerable process.
+A $\color{#a5d6ff} {memory\ injection}$ is a vulnerability a threat actor can exploit to run malicious code with the same privilege level as the vulnerable process.

-A buffer overflow is an attack in which data goes past the boundary of the destination buffer and begins to corrupt adjacent memory.
+A $\color{#a5d6ff} {buffer\ overflow}$ is an attack in which data goes past the boundary of the destination buffer and begins to corrupt adjacent memory.
 This can allow the attacker to crash the system or execute arbitrary code.

-A type-safe programming language is a program that enforces strict type-checking during compilation and ensures variables and data are used correctly.
+A $\color{#a5d6ff} {type-safe\ programming\ language}$ is a program that enforces strict type-checking during compilation and ensures variables and data are used correctly.
 It prevents memory-related vulnerabilities and injection attacks.

-A malicious update is a software repository or supply chain vulnerability that a threat actor can exploit to add malicious code to a package.
+A $\color{#a5d6ff} {malicious\ update}$ is a software repository or supply chain vulnerability that a threat actor can exploit to add malicious code to a package.

 #### Evaluation Scope
 Evaluation target or scope refers to the product, system, or service being analyzed for potential security vulnerabilities.

 | Scope Practice | Description |
 | --- | --- |
 | Security Testing | Conducts vulnerability assessments and penetration testing to identify potential weaknesses, vulnerabilities, or misconfigurations. |